Quickly learn the pros and cons of common handgun/pistol calibers.

 2. .380 ACP

-This small round is known as the “three-eighty” ACP (Automatic Colt Pistol) but sometimes called the 9mm Short or 9mm Kurtz.
+This small round is known as the “three-eighty” ACP (Automatic Colt Pistol) but is sometimes called the 9mm Short or 9mm Kurtz.
 It’s very popular as the caliber of choice for small pocket pistols but offers much less power than 9mm Luger up next.

 - Bullet Weight: 90-95 gr